KissLog-net/KissLog.Documentation/source/docs/create-instance/index.rst

     ILogger logger = Logger.Factory.Get();

-For web applications, the ``ILogger`` is created, shared and flushed automatically per each http request (connection).
+For web applications, the ``ILogger`` is created, shared and flushed automatically for each http request (connection).

 To retrieve the current ``ILogger`` instance, use the ``Logger.Factory.Get()`` factory method.